thoughtbot/BotKit/README.md

 * Expand the 'Link Binary with Libraries' section and click the '+' button.
 * Select 'libBotKit.a' and click 'Add'.

-### Configure your app's build settings to properly link to Objective-C files.

-* Select the 'Build Settings' tab in your project's target settings.
-* Find the 'Other Linker Flags' setting and add `-ObjC` and `-all_load`.

-### Configure the app target to use the BotKit headers when building.

-* Ensure that the 'Build Settings' tab is still selected.
-* Find the 'Header Search Paths' setting and add `"$(TARGET_BUILD_DIR)/usr/local/lib/include"` and `"$(OBJROOT)/UninstalledProducts/include"`.
-Note the quotation marks, they are necessary.

 ### Import BotKit wherever it is needed.

 * `#import <BotKit/BotKit.h>`